Student Teaching/Internship/Practicum Requirements and Policies

 All prospective student teachers are urged to plan their course of study so they can devote a semester exclusively to their student teaching.
 Student teaching is a full-time, semester-long commitment.
 Candidates must follow the attendance policy of each program.
 Unexcused absences from supervised field experience may be grounds for removal from the placement.
 Candidates may repeat student teaching, internship, or practicum only once.

-Applications for student teaching/teaching internship must be filed the semester prior to student teaching and requires permission of the program coordinator.
+Applications for student teaching/teaching internship must be filed the semester prior to student teaching and requires permission of the program advisor and a methods course instructor.
 Application due dates are April 1 for the fall semester and November 1 for the spring semester.
 The November 1 deadline also applies for candidates in special education programs who will student teach in the summer.
-Information about student teaching is posted on the School of Education's website at http://www.lehman.edu/academics/education/.
+Information about student teaching is posted on the School of Education's website at www.lehman.edu/academics/education/.